-2. Note the setting of the rotary temperature selection knob.
+2. Note the setting and carefully prise off the rotary temperature selection knob.

 3. Ease apart the retaining clips on the lower panel and withdraw the User Interaction Controller and cable.

 4. Reassemble in reverse order, setting the rotary knob as previously noted.